ctu-mrs/ctu-mrs.github.io/docs/65-howto-usecases/relative_commands/relative_commands.md

 ---
+title: Giving relative commands
+pagination_label: Commanding the UAV relative to its position
-title: Commanding the robot relative to its position
+description: Commanding the UAV relative to its position
 ---

 ## tl;dr: